UtahRETC/JavaProgrammer1Class2017/modules/project_01/project_01_slides.md

 -----------------------------------------------------------------------------

-# We're going to talk about the what, the how, then the why - and then the how again.
+# We're going to talk about the what, the why, and then the how.

 -----------------------------------------------------------------------------